SAP Articles

 Feature Why It Matters What to Check

-Production Planning & Scheduling Keeps shop floor organized, ensures resources are in sync with demand.
-Look for real-time scheduling, constraint handling, drag-and-drop rescheduling tools.
+Production Planning and Scheduling Keeps the shop floor organized and ensures resources align with demand.
+Look for real-time scheduling, constraint handling, and drag-and-drop rescheduling tools.

-Bill of Materials (BOM) Management Central to accurate costing, routing, and traceability.
-Check if it handles multi-level BOMs, versioning, and component substitutions.
+Bill of Materials (BOM) Management Essential for accurate costing, routing, and traceability.
+Check support for multi-level BOMs, version control, and component substitutions.

-Shop Floor Data Collection (SFDC) Captures actual run times, scrap, downtime, and progress in real-time.
-Check terminal interface simplicity, IoT sensor support, mobile entry options.
+Shop Floor Data Collection (SFDC) Captures real-time data on run times, scrap, downtime, and production progress.
+Check for intuitive terminal interfaces, IoT support, and mobile input options.

-Quality Management Catch defects early and trace back root cause—before it hits customers.
-Look for inspection plans, nonconformance tracking, CAPA, ISO/GxP support.
+Quality Management Helps detect defects early and trace the root cause before customer impact.
+Look for inspection plans, nonconformance tracking, CAPA, and ISO/GxP support.

-Material Requirements Planning (MRP) Avoids stockouts and overproduction—gets your supply chain working in sync.
-Verify multi-level MRP logic, lead time factoring, and vendor linking.
+Material Requirements Planning (MRP) Prevents stockouts and overproduction by aligning supply with demand.
+Ensure support for multi-level MRP logic, lead time consideration, and vendor linking.

-Costing and Profitability You can’t manage what you don’t measure—especially margins.
-Should handle standard, actual, and activity-based costing, with variance analysis.
+Costing and Profitability Essential for tracking margins and financial health.
+Should include standard, actual, and activity-based costing with variance analysis.

 Common ERP Implementation Challenges & How to Avoid Them